delobos/COP1500personalproject/README.md

 1. Learned about advanced functions to use for lists, dictionaries, sets, numbers, and strings
 2. Also did a 'Homework' assignment that tested the new functions I learned.

+Week 12

+1. Learned some basics about widgets and GUI for python.
+2. Created an integer slider that could plug a number in a function and return a result realtime as you moved the slider.